Create More Connections, Give Fewer Gifts

 Find What Works for You and Your Family

 What is your passion?
 What non-material gift can you share?
 I’m sure you have many.
 Here are a few simple ideas: babysitting, pet sitting, home repairs, housecleaning, snow shoveling, engaging conversation, attentive listening, a welcoming smile, a warm hug, a simple “thank you” or a compliment.
 People receiving any of these gifts often appreciate it more than the plastic do-hickey that needs batteries, breaks easily and adds clutter.

 Imagining new holiday traditions using the languages of love can give you innovative ideas for creating a totally different holiday experience.
 Wrapping a gift in pretty paper and a bow doesn’t have to be the only way to celebrate.

-Author Sarah Jannusch is a Certified Financial Counselor with LSS Financial Counseling.
+Author Sarah Jannusch worked as a Certified Financial Counselor with LSS Financial Counseling.